FEIE vs. Foreign Tax Credit 2026: Which One Saves You More? (5 Real Scenarios)

 The FEIE is typically better when:

-- You live in a low-tax or no-tax country (UAE, Panama, certain cases)
+- You live in a low-tax or no-tax country (UAE, Panama, Paraguay, certain cases in Ecuador)

 - You want to simplify your tax situation